MicrosoftDocs/sdk-api/sdk-api-src/content/dwmapi/ne-dwmapi-dwmwindowattribute.md

 <b>Windows 7 and earlier: </b>This value is not supported.

+### -field DWMWA_USE_HOSTBACKDROPBRUSH

+Use with [DwmSetWindowAttribute](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute).
+Enables a non-UWP window to use host backdrop brushes.
+If this flag is set, then a Win32 app that calls [Windows::UI::Composition](/uwp/api/windows.ui.composition) APIs can build transparency effects using the host backdrop brush (see [Compositor.CreateHostBackdropBrush](/uwp/api/windows.ui.composition.compositor.createhostbackdropbrush)).
+The <i>pvAttribute</i> parameter points to a value of type <b>BOOL</b>. <b>TRUE</b> to enable host backdrop brushes for the window, or <b>FALSE</b> to disable it.

+<b>Windows 10 and earlier: </b>This value is not supported.

 ### -field DWMWA_USE_IMMERSIVE_DARK_MODE

 Use with <a href="/windows/desktop/api/dwmapi/nf-dwmapi-dwmsetwindowattribute">DwmSetWindowAttribute</a>.
 Sets the non-client area when the window is inactive to dark, as well as any and all scrollbars in all of a window's controls.